alrandle/CS499/README.md

 # About

     This application allows teachers to create quizzes, view grades for quizzes and have their students take quizzes.
+    To start clone the repository then
+    cd backend
+    npm run all

 ## Features